Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/curity.md

 1. Click **New App**.

-2. Fill out the **Create New Application** form with your application name, redirect URI, and a description.
+2. Fill out the **Create New Application** form with your application name, authentication strategy, and description.

 3. Click **Create** to save your application.